 - Negotiate with the workers’ compensation insurer to secure the maximum possible benefits

 - Represent you at a hearing before an administrative law judge if you need to appeal

 - Help you obtain a permanent disability award if applicable.

 - Help you settle your case and get the best value for it.

-Contact an Arizona Workers’ Compensation Attorney
+Contact a Workers’ Compensation Attorney in Arizona

 With help from one of the acclaimed workers’ compensation lawyers at Matt Fendon Law Group, you can rest assured knowing that you have a fierce advocate fighting for you.